 Taking your pension early at 63

-- you must have paid contributions for at least 26 weeks
+To get a pension, you must have paid contributions for at least four and a half years.

-- to get a pension at the full rate (100%) you will need to have paid or been credited with a total of 45 years' contributions
+To get a pension at the full rate (100%), you must have paid or been credited with at total of 45 years' worth of contributions.

-For example, if your contribution record is 80% full, you will be paid 80% of the standard rate of pension.
+If your contribution record is 80% full, you'll be paid 80% of the standard rate of pension.

 Jersey currently has agreements with:

 |Barbados||Isle of Man||Spain|

 Claiming an increase in your pension for your wife

 Your pension can be increased if your wife is under 65 and:

 - you were married before 1 April 2001

 - she isn't living with you but you fully or mainly support her financially